Spooky snacks are a fun way to celebrate Halloween with family and friends.

 Make a Mexican layered dip and serve with tortilla or pita chip cutouts.
 Layer your choice of refried beans, guacamole, dairy-free sour cream, dairy-free cheese shreds and chopped black olives.

 To make the chips, cut shapes from tortillas or flatbread using cookie cutters.
 You can use corn tortillas, flour tortillas or split pita bread.
 Coat lightly with oil and season with salt.
 For more flavor and color, you can sprinkle with chili lime seasoning or chili powder.
 Bake in a preheated 400°F oven for 10 minutes or until golden brown.
-Baking time will depend on size of chips.
+Baking time will depend on the size of the chips.

 Cookie Cutter Creations

 What could be better for Halloween breakfast than pancake cutouts?
-Or have "breakfast for dinner" before you head out for trick-or-treating.

 Use your favorite pancake recipe or try our favorite dairy- and egg-free pancakes.
 For gluten- and wheat-free pancakes, try Joey's Pumpkin Pancakes.
 Cook your pancakes as usual, then cut out shapes with cookie cutters.
 Metal cutters with a sharp edge work best.

 For a quick dinner, serve crispy taco cutouts.
 Cut shapes from corn or flour tortillas.
 You'll need two of each shape.
 Spread refried beans on one shape.
 Top with your favorite taco or quesadilla fillings – cooked chorizo, green chilies, regular or dairy-free cheese shreds.
 Top with a matching shape.